ggit12/benchmark_llms/README.md

 ## Pipeline Execution

 Files are numbered sequentially to indicate processing order.
-Input/output relationships are defined in the Snakefile.
+Input and output of each script are defined in the Snakefile.

 ## Note